christochow/i-want-to-pass/README.md

 # i-want-to-pass

-A simple app to allow students to calculate how much they need to get to pass a course :)
+A simple react app to allow students to calculate how much they need to get to pass a course :)